 After identifying pollution control options available to Raton and the cost of those options, the next step in the analysis is to determine whether compliance with the WQBELs needed to meet WQS would result in substantial impacts.
 This step requires compiling information to characterize the community, the existing cost of pollution control, and the additional treatment costs that would be needed to meet the WQBELs based on the numeric nutrient thresholds, and then calculating the total cost of pollution control (existing pollution control costs plus additional treatment costs) per household needed to meet the calculated WQBELs.
-Tetra Tech used EPA's Interim Economic Guidance spreadsheet tool for "UAAs and Variances - Public Sector4" to determine whether the total cost of pollution control would have substantial impacts to the community.
-If the analysis demonstrates the total cost of pollution control would be substantial, the analysis considers whether those substantial impacts would also be widespread.
+Tetra Tech used EPA's Interim Economic Guidance spreadsheet tool for "UAAs and Variances - Public Sector" to determine whether the total cost of pollution control would be substantial, the analysis considers whether those substantial impacts would also be widespread.
 Output from the spreadsheet tool for RO can be found in Appendix B.